FendiJatmiko/ECMAscript6/README.md

     strings that are delineated with single or double quotes.
 4. *Spread Operator* basically like variadic function in Golang _(...params)_
 5. *Class*  just like regular class but with *ES6* syntax it more clearer and simpler compared to traditional javascript class
+6. *Inheritance* like any other *Inheritance*, it take the *superClass* or *parentClass* and then the *childClass* have those attribute and method, and have addition attribute and/or method